davidlazar/dilithium/README.md

 ```
 in config.h, or adding `-DDILITHIUM_RANDOMIZED_PROOF` to the compiler flags in the environment variable `CFLAGS`.

+Similarly, the macro `DILITHIUM_RANDOMIZED_SALT` controls whether the salt generated during signing is random or deterministic.

 ## Shared libraries

 All implementations can be compiled into shared libraries by running